Stage 1: Rear-Facing Car Seats

 Make sure the harness straps are snug on your child’s hips.

 Make sure the harness straps are at or just below your child’s shoulders.

-Keep Kids Safe - Stage 1: Rear-Facing Seats (PDF Format - 458 KB)
+Keep Kids Safe - Stage 1: Rear-Facing Seats (PDF, 454 KB)

-If you need an alternative format or for more information, please contact us by e-mail at email@example.com or call toll free 1-800-333-0371 (Ottawa area (613) 998-8616).
+If you need more information on road safety, please contact us by email at email@example.com or call toll free 1-800-333-0371 (Ottawa area 613-998-8616).

 - Date modified: